markpackham/HyperionReactExpressFaviTunesCapstoneProject/README.md

 A jwt token gets store in the MongoDB Database.

 2) Use the same username and password to login in the Login page.

+3) You can now add your favorite media to lists or delete them from those lists in the Media Search section.
+The data is fetched from iTunes' API as you search it.

+4) If you do not want to bother logging in you can search for albums and get more info on them in the Album Info section.

+You just need to enter an album name and album artist then a request is sent to the Express server which makes the request to the iTunes API which then gets sent back from Express to the React App.